Research says these 4 things give life meaning—and we’re missing them.

 Feiler calls this period of lostness “the messy middle.”
 William Bridges, author of Transitions, calls it “the neutral zone.”
 And Finding Your Own North Star author, Martha Beck, endearingly calls it “bug soup”—referencing the caterpillar who cocoons and turns to goo before emerging as a butterfly.

 Regardless of your preferred terminology, it’s reassuring to recognize that transitions are a known quantity with predictable phases—including this pivotal middle phase of existential lostness.
-If we intentionally walk the wilds of our transition attuned to the Four Pillars of Meaning, a new and more fulfilling direction will inevitably rise from that rubble.
+If we intentionally walk these wilds attuned to the Four Pillars of Meaning, a new and more fulfilling direction will inevitably rise from that rubble.

 As for me, over the course of 18 months, I eventually found my way to connection and community as my new North Star.
 Through trial, error, and experimentation, my life grew rich as I tended to friendships and family, showed up for my communities, and joined volunteer efforts that wove me into the broader human story.
 Connection was a seamless portal to belonging, purpose, transcendence, and storytelling.